MOHANcoder/OR/README.md

 # operations-research
-A Simple NPM package for solving Operations Research Problems
+A Simple NPM package for solving Operations Research Problems.
+Step By Step solvers for Operations Research problems, Features to export the steps and calculations as a html content or in the console.

-Usage :
+## Usage :

 ## Assignment Problem
 ```js